lucas-codes-stuff/lucas-codes-stuff/README.md

     - Supabase, Azure DevOps, GitHub, Node.js, Firebase, and Capacitor
 - 🤖 **Learning**: AI/ML (Generative Models, PyTorch, TensorFlow) and System Design
 - 📚 **Currently Working On**:
-    - **Daily Challenge App**: Generates unique challenges to inspire and engage users, with planned AI features for personalized experiences 🎯
+    - **Daily Challenge App**: Generates unique challenges to inspire and engage users, with planned AI features for personalized experiences 🎯  (ON HOLD)
-    - Small to medium robotics/AI projects 🤖
+    - **Friendship Swipe App**: Connect with users and have more meaningful conversations!
+Implementation of "off the app" ideas/tech
 - 🏆 **Goals**:
     - Launch an AI-integrated app by **end of 2025**
     - Learn something **new every day** 📅
-- 🧩 **Interests**: All things software engineering, poetry writing, and learning new languages (currently learning Japanese!) 🇯🇵
+- 🧩 **Interests**: All things software engineering, poetry writing, and Jiu Jitsu!

 ---